knewron-technologies/in24hrs/README.md

-# in24hrs
+# in24hrs - the book !

-Build Your Own IoT Platform in 24 Hours
+#### Build Your Own IoT Platform In 24 Hours

+... coming soon

+*star this repo, if you wish to get notified when the book will be available in early 2019*